 "The album is an appeal to emotion, a way of bringing the listener in, to evoke an empathetic response, this is my interpretation of stories I discovered.
 The stories themselves are not the focus, but the piano assimilation is, as the album is about viewpoint, opinion and perspective."

 Perspective is something Heather has in abundance; he nearly died in a traumatic road traffic accident, leaving him in a coma in intensive care and then off work for an extended time.
 One permanent injury was his finger, which became skewed in the crash.
 He was initially unsure if he'd ever be able to play to the same standard again.
 "When I eventually started to recover I began taking my musical sketches more seriously.
-I found solitude channeling my feelings into compositions."
+I found a kind of salvation channeling my feelings into compositions."

 His publicity job since 2003 at Ninja Tune may have cut in to his own composition time, but has also proved a positive formative effect on his mindset, exposing him to successful campaigns for talent like Wiley, Kamasi Washington, Actress, Cinematic Orchestra, Thundercat, Young Fathers, Kate Tempest, The Bug and Bonobo, which have become a grounding anchor.
 "I've always liked to step out of myself and to become immersed in and help other people's artistic visions, I'm blessed to be able to do that as a job.
 I can then meditate in my own music in periods of downtime away from the noise of the industry.
 This push and pull has worked for me." he explains.